hyperledger/aries-rfcs/features/0028-introduce/README.md

 ##### `request`

-Optional message that asks for an introduction to be made.
+Optional message from a potential introducee to a potential introducer, asking for an introduction to be made.
 This message also uses the [introducee descriptor](#introducee-descriptor) block that describes the object of the sender's interest: